ng-Classic/ng-classic/aio/content/guide/workspace-config.md

 ### Configuring builder targets

 The `architect` section of `angular.json` contains a set of Architect targets.
-Many of the targets correspond to the Angular CLI commands that run them.
+Many of the targets correspond to the Angular ClassicCLI commands that run them.
 Some extra predefined targets can be run using the `ng run` command, and you can define your own targets.

 Each target object specifies the `builder` for that target, which is the npm package for the tool that Architect runs.